ProgrammingIncluded/TiddlyStaticServerReaderExporter/README.md

 list to figure out what tiddlers are on the server to be able to fetch it.

 As a result `tssre` is designed for small to medium sized wikis.
-`tssre` should not be used for large wikis either it should be optimized (file an issue) or manually update the `$:/config/programmingincluded/tssre/remote-tiddlers` tiddler.
+`tssre` should not be used for large wikis either it should be optimized (file an issue/request) or manually update the `$:/config/programmingincluded/tssre/remote-tiddlers` tiddler.

 ## Other Misc